 It’s winter and that means comfort food.
 But, we’re also trying to eat a little healthier.
 We’re making an effort to eat more vegetables because we want to get more bang for our buck in the nutrition department.
 This winter vegetable soup is nearly fat free, it’s low in calories and contains a ton of vitamins, minerals and fiber.
-While you are cozied up in the house, it’s the perfect time to put on a pot of this hearty winter vegetable soup.

 This post is sponsored by Idaho® Potatoes.
 As always, all opinions are my own.